jetbrains-academy/sql-course/Lesson4/task0/task.md

 # Joining tables

-Usually there is more than one table in relational databases, and very often when searching we need for each row from one table find all rows from another table which meet some criteria, and combine the matching pairs of rows.
+Usually there is more than one table in a relational database, and very often when searching we need for each row from one table find all rows from another table which meet some criteria, and combine the matching pairs of rows.
 For instance, if we have a table with planets